 There is truly nothing in the world that isn’t better with a little bacon wrap (especially when that bacon is homemade!).
 Now, I’ve wrapped a lot of things in bacon (scroll below to see just a few links to these bacon wrapped recipes).
 I guess you could say I’m a bacon connoisseur.
 This hopefully gives me a little credibility when I tell you that you HAVE to try these carrots.
 Please.

-Aside from tasting amazing, these things are beyond simple with only 3 real ingredients and so easy to prep in advance of your big holiday dinner.
+Aside from tasting amazing, these bacon wrapped carrots are beyond simple with only 3 real ingredients.
+Congrats!
+You’ve just simplified prep in advance of your big holiday dinner.
 I like to wrap all of the carrots in bacon either the night before or earlier in the day then cover and refrigerate for an additional time saver.